Calling All Foodies: You Need To Read This Book

 "Yes.
 I had my first waiting job at 15 — I've never had another job [in another industry].
 I've never worked in an office; I worked in coffeeshops in college.
 I wanted to write a novel, and I got hired at Union Square Cafe.
 It's similar to what Tess goes through — that part is authentic, that's my life.
 I went to wine school after that, and went on to managing beverage programs.
 That was my career.

 "But I had this idea for a novel, and I knew I wanted it to be in New York City.
-The fact that it was set in a restaurant, and I had this knowledge about food and wine.
-So the arc of the story became that she develops a palate.
+It was set in a restaurant, and I had this knowledge about food and wine, so the arc of the story became that she develops a palate.
 That palate is friendship — it's lust.
 But the palate is also really her mode of experience."

 How did Sweetbitter develop?